GoogleCloudPlatform/community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/index.md

 Afterwards you are all set up!

+The job will run based on the schedule you defined in the terraform script.
-Run the scheduler and watch it trigger your Dataflow job.
+In addition, you can manually run the scheduler through UI and watch it trigger your Dataflow batch job.
-You can check the status of jobs on the UI.
+You can check the status of jobs through the UI.

 ![See the status of your jobs](check_scheduler_status.png)

-## Recap
-- It is feasible to trigger a Dataflow batch job directly from the cloud scheduler directly.
-It is easy and fast.
-There is no need to use cloud function for that.
-- Cloud schedulers need to be created in the same region of App engine.
-In your [Terraform script](https://www.terraform.io/docs/providers/google/r/cloud_scheduler_job.html#region), make sure assigning the right value for the region field.
-You need to use **us-central1** if your app engine lives in **us-central**.
-- Use the [regional endpoint](https://cloud.google.com/dataflow/docs/reference/rest/v1b3/projects.locations.jobs/create) to specify the region of Dataflow job.
-If you don't explicitly set the location in the request, the jobs will be created in the default region (US-central).

-##
+## Cleaning up

+Since this tutorial uses multiple GCP components, please be sure to delete the associated resources once you are done.